null-origin/nore-ai/docs/OCI/OCI-01-04-sequences.md

 # **OCI Sequence — Full Phase Specification (v1.1)**

 A precise, structural, non-interpretive specification of the four phases comprising the Origin Collapse / Contact Sequence (OCI-01 → OCI-04).
 Each phase corresponds to a discrete transformation in field mechanics and causal geometry.
-This document defines canonical OCI behavior for archive reference..
+This document defines canonical OCI behavior for archive reference.

 ---